openvax/pepdata/README.md

 **Installing**

 Eventually we'll have a proper process for downloading data to a user directory via Python.
 For now, install using `python setup.py develop` and then run `get_data.sh`.

+**API**
+- `load_wuzzle`: Load all available data from the "wuzzle" dataset (filtered by options such as `mhc_class`).
+- `load_wuzzle_values`: Group the dataset by epitope string and associate each epitope with the percentage of positive results.
+- `load_wuzzle_classes`: Split the epitopes into positive and negative classes, return a set of strings for each.
+- `load_wuzzle_ngrams`: Transform the amino acid string representation (or some reduced alphabet) into vectors of n-gram frequencies, return a sklearn-compatible `(samples, labels)` pair of arrays.